nsiva/LangChainLocalRag/README.md

-# Demo applications to explaore LocalRag appliations using LangChain, llama and phi3
+# Demo applications to explore
+# 	LocalRag appliations using LangChain, llama and phi3